HL7/davinci-ehrx/input/pagecontent/consent-oauth.md

 The implementation guide conveys key information about the consent provided and to establish a token that can be used to authorize subsequent queries.
 UDAP allows credential based and authorization code-based authorization processes.
 Systems compliant with this IG **SHALL** support UDAP B2B credential-based access.
 All such exchanges **SHALL** be conducted under mutually authenticated TLS.

+### Workflow

+The following diagram shows how this authentication process will fit into the overall exchange process.

+  {% include query-workflow.svg %}

+The diagram shows this process being invoked twice, for the scenario where both parties have a need to access information from the other (e.g. when payers have simultaneous coverage in force for the same patient).
+In the simple scenario where only one system requires access, only the first authentication process would occur.

 ### OAuth Server

 The HL7 UDAP specification does not define a mechanism for the determination of the OAuth server location.
 We expect that omission to be addressed in a future release.
 In the meantime, where the OAuth server location is not known by prior arrangement or registry discovery, clients **MAY** dynamically determine the OAuth server for a particular FHIR endpoint by using the mechanisms established by the [SMART App Launch framework](http://hl7.org/fhir/smart-app-launch) - either the CapabilityStatement-based approach of release 1 or the proposed '.well-known' approach of release 2.